27.2 kWhUseable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The BMW i3 94 Ah was available from July 2016 until August 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the BMW i3 94 Ah.

 A new model of the BMW i3 94 Ah (2016) is available: BMW i3 (2017).

-The BMW i3 94 Ah has a Recommend Retail Price (RRP) of £32,340 and an On The Road Price (OTR) of £33,070.
+The BMW i3 94 Ah had a Recommend Retail Price (RRP) of £32,340 and an On The Road Price (OTR) of £33,070.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The BMW i3 94 Ah is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The BMW i3 94 Ah was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the BMW i3 94 Ah is £28,570.

 Drivetrain and Performance